szigmon/openshift-dpf/docs/dpu-provisioning.md

 Add the worker nodes (hosts with BlueField DPUs) to your Management OpenShift cluster using the Assisted Installer:

-1. **Generate ISO image from Assisted Installer**:
+1. **Generate and download ISO image for worker nodes**:

 ```bash
 # Create a discovery ISO for worker nodes
 make create-cluster-iso
 ```

-This generates a bootable ISO with the necessary configurations for your worker nodes.
+This command will:
+- Create a day2 cluster specifically for worker nodes
+- Configure it with your SSH key from your environment
+- Configure network settings including the `br-dpu` bridge that will be created automatically
+- Provide you with a URL to download the ISO (if available)

+The ISO URL will be displayed in the output if found.
+Download this ISO to your local machine using the provided URL.

+> **Note:** If the command cannot automatically retrieve the ISO URL, you have several options:
+> - Go to console.redhat.com and navigate to your cluster
+> - Click "Add Hosts" for your cluster (the name should be `$CLUSTER_NAME-day2`)
+> - Copy the ISO URL and download it manually
+> - You can use these environment variables for alternative approaches:
+>   ```bash
+>   # Specify ISO URL directly:
+>   ISO_URL=<your-iso-url> make create-cluster-iso
+>
+>   # Or skip ISO URL check completely and get it manually:
+>   SKIP_ISO_CHECK=true make create-cluster-iso
+>   ```

 2. **Boot worker nodes with the ISO**:

-- Download the ISO to your local machine
-- Boot each worker node using this ISO (via BMC, virtual media, or USB drive)
-- The worker nodes will automatically register with the Assisted Installer service
+To boot a worker node using iDRAC Virtual Media:

+a.
+Access the iDRAC web interface for your worker node
+b.
+Navigate to Virtual Media > Connect Virtual Media
+c.
+Select the downloaded ISO file
+d.
+Click "Map Device"
+e.
+Go to Power/Thermal > Power and select:
+   - "Power Cycle System (cold boot)" if the system is on
+   - "Power On System" if the system is off
+f.
+The system will boot from the ISO and begin the discovery process

+> **Note:** The worker nodes will be automatically configured with a bridge named `br-dpu` that includes the physical 1GB interface.
+The bridge will receive an IP from the available DHCP server using the nmstate configuration included in the ISO.
+This bridge configuration is critical for DPU operations as it will be used to communicate with the DPU.

 3. **Monitor node registration in Assisted Installer**: